 O’Connor attempts to provide the answer.
 The sedate surroundings of the Haworth parsonage do not immediately appear to be the setting for the passionate, erotic writing of Brontë’s novel.
 O’Connor ignores many facts and relies on the mysterious and the supernatural to explain the writing.
 Ghosts and undead spirits could indeed be part of the lives of a church family surrounded by gravestones and funerals.

 The plot and characters of Wuthering Heights are imprinted on the film.
-Is O’Connor’s Emily an embodiment of Heathcliffe?
-Or is O’Connor suggesting that the relationship between Emily and Branwell serves as the creative impulse for the bond between Heathcliffe and Cathy?
+Is O’Connor’s Emily an embodiment of Heathcliff?
+Or is O’Connor suggesting that the relationship between Emily and Branwell serves as the creative impulse for the bond between Heathcliff and Cathy?
 The siblings are close; Branwell, played by Fionn Whitehead, introduces his sister to his wild lifestyle which includes alcohol and opium.

 There are many parallels with the novel: spying on the Lintons and then being chased by dogs is directly lifted from the book.
 The Lintons, described in Wuthering Heights as pale and whiny, are used in the film to illustrate the antithesis of Emily, and the film’s motif of windows being opened echoes Emily Bronte’s use of windows as a metaphor for a barrier that prevents characters from fulfilling their dreams.